 I’ll start with Friday.
 My mom has been taking a barre fitness class for a while and I’ve been wanting to go along and try out the class.
-Dancing Girl’s former ballet teacher teaches the class on Friday mornings for beginners.
-My mom and my daughter are the dancers – that skipped a generation.
-I’m a total beginner with two left feet.
+A former ballet teacher teaches the class on Friday mornings for beginners.

-But, the barre fitness thing is all the craze and supposedly you don’t need to be a dancer.
-And, I love trying new things, so I really wanted to check it out.
+The barre fitness thing is all the craze and supposedly you don’t need to be a dancer, which is lucky, because I’m not.
+I love trying new things, so I really wanted to check it out.
 It didn’t go so well.

-Strike #2 – it’s supposed to be a beginning level class.
-You’d think the teacher would ask if it was anyone’s first time and would then give extra instruction.
-Nope.
-The instructor went really quickly through the moves and we did A LOT of repitions of every move.
+Strike #2 – it’s supposed to be a beginning level class, but it felt more advanced to me.
+The instructor went really quickly through the moves and we did A LOT of repetitions of every move.
 It wasn’t really very fun.
 Aside from feeling like I couldn’t keep up with the more ballet-ish moves, it really was not fun.

 Strike #3 – I kind of forgot that my toe doesn’t bend and that a barefoot workout isn’t the best idea.
-My toe hasn’t been bugging me much at all lately and I kind of forgot.
-I modified a lot of moves, there were no relevés for me.
-I did lots of extra squats and other things.
+My toe hasn’t been bothering me much lately and I kind of forgot.
+I modified a lot of moves, and I did lots of extra squats and other things.

 So, I left the class a little grumpy.
 Sure, it was a workout and I worked up a good sweat and my muscles were tired.
 But, it wasn’t fun.
 I’m pretty sure that even with the regular teacher, I would have felt rather uncoordinated and probably not enjoyed it either.
 So, live and learn.